Reference

 How many tools does Hive have?

-Hive exposes hundreds of live tools across 10 category-scoped MCP endpoints.
-Because new tools and providers ship continuously, the canonical count lives at GET /api/v1/tools or on Live Catalog — prefer those over any static claim.
+Hive exposes 375 callable tools in the current catalog: 357 provider tools across 10 category-scoped MCP endpoints plus 18 Hive-native stateful monitoring, memory, alert, report, and B2B subject tools.
+Because new tools and providers ship continuously, the canonical count lives at GET /api/v1/tools or on Live Catalog.
 At the root MCP endpoint, a compact 13-tool discovery layer surfaces search_tools, 10 category listings, get_api_endpoint_schema, and invoke_api_endpoint.

 Does Hive work with Claude Code?